-Upon arrival into the O.R.
-Tambo International Airport in Johannesburg - South Africa’s largest city and the gateway to the rest of Africa - you will be met and transferred to The Fairlawns Boutique Hotel & Spa where you can enjoy the rest of the day and the evening at your leisure.
+Upon arrival at the O.R.
+Tambo International Airport in Johannesburg - South Africa’s largest city and the gateway to the rest of Africa - you will be met and transferred to The Fairlawns Boutique Hotel & Spa, where you can enjoy the rest of the day and the evening at your leisure.

 Set among lush acres of landscaped gardens, it’s easy to see that this 5-star boutique hotel was once a luxurious private residence.
-Located in the heart of Johannesburg, a mere 6 km from central Sandton, and 20 km from Johannesburg city center, this urban oasis offers the upmarket traveller a mix of both luxury and convenience.
+Located in the heart of Johannesburg, a mere 6 km from central Sandton and 20 km from Johannesburg's city center, this urban oasis offers the upmarket traveler luxury and convenience.

 Image courtesy of The Fairlawns Boutique Hotel & Spa

 The Fairlawns has created an intimate and private atmosphere where the world’s most discerning and prestigious personalities have been known to converge.
 Their chic suites are individually decorated in varying themes ranging from Eastern influence to French provincial with a nod to South Africa’s recent history.
-The Balinese style spa and gardens are a pitch-perfect place for relaxing, rejuvenating and restoring after a long journey into Jo’Burg.
-You have the day and the night to decompress and explore the expanse of the grounds or the sprawl of the city.
+The Balinese-style spa and gardens are pitch-perfect places for relaxing, rejuvenating, and restoring after a long journey into Jo’Burg.
+You have the day and the night to decompress and explore the grounds' expanse or the city's sprawl.

-After an early morning breakfast at the hotel, you will have a private guided tour and a full day excursion in Johannesburg.
+After an early breakfast at the hotel, you will have a private guided tour and a full-day excursion in Johannesburg.
 You will visit Vilakazi Street in Soweto and the Mandela House Museum.
-Vilakazi is one of South Africa's most famous streets – the only one in the world to have housed two Nobel Prize winners; Desmond Tutu and Nelson Mandela.
-Other stops throughout the day include the Hector Petersen Museum and Memorial Site, The Apartheid Museum, Soccer City – home to the opening and closing functions of the Soccer World Cup and Maboneng where you will be privy to a two hour hop on, hop off, street art and graffiti tour.
+Vilakazi is one of South Africa's most famous streets – the only one in the world to have housed two Nobel Prize winners, Desmond Tutu, and Nelson Mandela.
+Other stops throughout the day include the Hector Petersen Museum and Memorial Site, The Apartheid Museum, Soccer City – home to the opening and closing functions of the Soccer World Cup and Maboneng, where you will be privy to a two-hour hop-on, hop-off, street art, and graffiti tour.